Streams

 Schema

-Each Stream has a schema that defines the structure of the Stream's records as a set of fields โ each with a name and a data type.
+Each Stream has a schema that defines the structure of the Stream's records as a set of fields — each with a name and a data type.
 The schema that users manage is called logical schema.

 Example Operations

-Creating a stream with a single field
+Creating an append stream with a single field

 decodable stream create \